-- 12. Pursuant to RCW 36.70A.106(1) the Department of Commerce was sent a notice on September 2, 2021 of the intent to amend the Comprehensive Plan more than 60 days before the implementing ordinance will be adopted. - 13.
-In accordance with the State of Washington Planning laws, Mukilteo Municipal Code and other regulations, the Mukilteo Planning Commission has jurisdiction to hear and consider this matter and forward their recommendation on the proposed Capital Facilities Element amendments to the Mukilteo City Council. - 14.
-The Mukilteo Planning Commission held a public hearing on the proposed Capital Facilities Element amendments on September 16, 2021 and recommended the City Council the amendments. - 15.
-Staff prepared a report summarizing the proposed Capital Facilities Element amendments which is part of the public presented to the Mukilteo City Council at a public hearing on X, 2021, for its consideration. - 16.
-Notice of all of the hearings on this matter have been conducted in accordance with the City of Mukilteo rules and regulations governing such matters.
+- 9. On August 3, 2020, the City Council held a duly-noticed public hearing and voted to move Capital Facilities Element amendments to the 2020 Final Docket for further review. - 10.
+Pursuant to the State Environmental Policy Act, the City of Mukilteo acted as lead agency for review of the proposed Capital Facilities Element amendments.
+A Determination of Non-Significance (DNS) was issued pursuant to WAC 197-11-340(2) on September 2, 2021. - 11.
+The appeal period for the SEPA DNS concluded September 30, 2021.
+No appeals were filed. - 12.
+Pursuant to RCW 36.70A.106(1) the Washington State Department of Commerce was sent a notice on September 2, 2021 of the intent to amend the Comprehensive Plan more than 60 days before the ordinance was to be adopted. - 13.
+In accordance with the State of Washington Planning laws, Mukilteo Municipal Code and other regulations, the Mukilteo Planning Commission has jurisdiction to hear and consider this matter and forward its recommendation on the proposed Capital Facilities Element amendments to the Mukilteo City Council. - 14.
+The Mukilteo Planning Commission held a public hearing on the proposed Capital Facilities Element amendments on September 16, 2021 and, following the public hearing, recommended that the City Council approve the amendments. - 15.
+Staff prepared a report summarizing the proposed Capital Facilities Element amendments which is part of the materials presented to the Mukilteo City Council at a public hearing on November 8, 2021, for its consideration. - 16.
+Notice of all of the public hearings on this matter have been conducted in accordance with the City of Mukilteo rules and regulations governing such matters.

-Based on the foregoing Findings of Fact and after considering staff comments, the preliminary recommendation of the Planning Commission and public testimony, the Mukilteo City Council hereby makes the following conclusions regarding Ordinance No. XXXX:
+Based on the foregoing Findings of Fact and after considering staff comments, the preliminary recommendation of the Planning Commission and public testimony, the Mukilteo City Council hereby makes the following conclusions regarding Ordinance No. 1456:

 - 1. All public notice requirements have been met. - 2.
-The 2021 Capital Facilities Element amendments will not have an adverse significant impacts upon the environment and the issuance of the September 2, 2021 SEPA Determination of Non-Significance (DNS) for the non-project action (SEP-2020-013) is proper and appropriate. - 3.
-The 2021 Capital Facilities Element amendments are/are not appropriate and will/will not serve the public health, safety and general welfare.

-- 4. The 2021 Capital Facilities Element amendments are/are not consistent with the GMA. - 5.
-PLACEDHOLDER TO REFLECT FINAL ACTION
+The 2021 Capital Facilities Element amendments will not have adverse significant impacts upon the environment and the issuance of the September 2, 2021 SEPA Determination of Non-Significance (DNS) for the non-project action (SEPA-2020-013) is proper and appropriate. - 3.
+The 2021 Capital Facilities Element amendments are appropriate and will serve the public health, safety and general welfare. - 4.
+The 2021 Capital Facilities Element amendments are consistent with the Washington State Growth Management Act.